 A series of pre-requisite assessments and end of block assessments are used in order to ensure all children are keeping up with the content.

 Rigorous formative assessment is in place within lessons to ensure all children keep up within the lesson.
-Should a child not keep up with the lesson’s content, immediate intervention opportunities across the school are in place to enable the child to be ready for the next lesson.
+Should a child not keep up with the lesson’s content, rapid intervention opportunities across the school are in place to enable the child to be ready for the next lesson.

 Where pre-requisite or End of Block assessment identifies any gaps, teachers cater for this in their planning by either: planning a longer learning sequence to ensure pre-requisite understanding is secured or lesson time is made available post block for teachers to work with pupils who need further support to keep up, whilst children who are ready to progress spend time deepening understanding or previously taught content.